Sharlbenjamin/MGA-System/UPLOAD_SCREENSHOT_FEATURE.md

 The Upload Screenshot feature allows users to upload an image of patient information and automatically extract data using OCR (Optical Character Recognition) to create new files in the system.

+## ⚠️ Important Note

+**Current Status**: The feature is fully functional but uses sample data for demonstration.
+To extract actual text from images, you need to integrate with a real OCR service (Google Vision API, AWS Textract, or Tesseract).

+**What's Working**: Image upload, validation, processing workflow, form pre-filling, and file creation.

+**What Needs Integration**: Actual text extraction from images (see "OCR Integration" section below).

 ## Features

 - **Simple Workflow**: Upload → Process → Redirect to Create Page